-Our toll-free teen pregnancy hotline, 1-800-672-2296, is here just for you.
-Our pregnancy educators are ready to help you figure out your chances of pregnancy, refer you to a free and confidential pregnancy testing center, or offer you a safe place to talk about your pregnancy options.
+Our toll-free teen pregnancy hotline, 1-800-672-2296, and chat button below are here just for you.
+Our pregnancy educators are ready to help you figure out you if you’re pregnant, help you get a free and confidential pregnancy test and offer you a safe place to talk about your pregnancy options.

-This article will guide you through different aspects of what it is like being a pregnant teen: finding out if you are indeed pregnant, breaking the news to your boyfriend and parents (and tips on how to talk with them), making a choice for your pregnancy, resources available to you from pregnancy centers and government programs, challenges that pregnant teens face, health during your pregnancy, and much more.
+Let’s look at what it is like being a pregnant teen, how to determine if you are pregnant, breaking the news to your boyfriend and parents (and tips on how to talk with them), making a choice for your pregnancy, resources available to you, and much more.
 We’ve included links to some of our other articles for more in-depth information.

 Am I really pregnant?

 Before you psych yourself out, the first thing you need to do (if you haven’t already) is to find out if you are pregnant or not.
-Don’t assume you are a pregnant teen just because you missed your period.
-The only way to do this accurately is to take a pregnancy test.
-You’ll want to wait until after you miss your period or have abnormally short or light bleeding to take either a blood or urine pregnancy test.
+Don’t assume you are pregnant just because you missed your period.
+The only way to know is to take a pregnancy test.
+You’ll want to wait until seven day safter you miss your period to ensure an accurate result.
 You can purchase a urine test at your local pharmacy or retail store, or go to a local testing center for a free one.
 Blood tests must be done at a clinic or by your doctor.
 Visit our Pregnancy Symptoms or Pregnancy Tests pages for more information.
-As a potentially pregnant teen, you can find a free testing center by either calling us at 1-800-672-2296.
+Call or chat with us and we’ll help you find a free testing center.
 After you have a positive pregnancy test, your next step is to make sure the pregnancy is viable (possible to carry to term) and not an ectopic pregnancy or a probable miscarriage.
 You can do this with an ultrasound.
-Many of the free testing centers also offer free limited (nondiagnostic) ultrasounds, or your doctor can perform a full one.
+Many of the free testing centers also offer free ultrasounds, or your doctor can perform one.
 If the pregnancy is viable, then you have some decisions to make (see below).

 Sharing the News as a Pregnant Teen

 Once you confirm the pregnancy, telling others that you are pregnant is probably going to be very difficult.
 However, it is crucial to do so because it is by telling people you can find support and get access to care.
-It may start by making a confidential toll-free call to our helpline.
-Our pregnancy educators have been the first person that someone has told many times, so if you are a pregnant teen, please don’t hesitate to call us at 1-800-672-2296.
+You can start by making a confidential toll-free call or chat to our helpline.
+Our pregnancy educators have been the first person someone has told many times, so please don’t hesitate to talk to us.
 You may also find it helpful to speak with a confidential educator at a pregnancy center or through your school nurse or counseling office.
 As hard as it may be, you will need to plan on sharing the news with at least one of your parents.
-As a pregnant teen, you are probably still living at home or still financially dependent on your parent(s), they will likely be the one(s) helping and supporting you in whatever decision you make for your pregnancy.
+Because you are probably still living at home or still financially dependent on your parent(s), they will likely be the one(s) helping and supporting you in whatever decision you make for your pregnancy.

 Talking to your parents